Zamiell/isaac-achievement-randomizer/docs/about.md

 - Only normal key pickups start out unlocked.
 Every other key pickup in the game is locked.
 - Every battery type in the game is locked.
 Non-unlocked batteries are converted to pennies.
 - Every sack type in the game is locked.
 Non-unlocked sacks are converted to pennies.
-- Only normal chests start as being unlocked.
+- Only normal chests start out unlocked.
 Every other chest type in the game is locked.
-- Beds start as locked.
+- Beds start out locked.

 ### Slots